 - Stereo mic: stereo mics allow for an arguably more realistic audio capture since we naturally hear in stereo (two ears) rather than in mono.

-To learn more about microphones and stereo, please consider reading my articles Do Microphones Output Mono Or Stereo Signals? and Top 8 Best Stereo Miking Techniques (With Recommended Mics).
+To learn more about microphones and stereo, please consider reading my articles:

 - Wireless mic: wireless mics are advantageous any time we need to close-mic a source at a distance from the camera.
 There are wireless mic systems that have receivers to connect directly to the smartphone.
 There are also now bluetooth microphones on the market that connect directly to the smartphone itself.

-For more information on wireless mics, check out my articles How Do Wireless Microphones Work? and How To Connect A Wireless Microphone To A Computer (+ Bluetooth Mics).
+For more information on wireless mics, check out my article How To Connect A Wireless Microphone To A Computer (+ Bluetooth Mics).

 So depending on the situation, a microphone within a certain above-mentioned category will likely be “better” than a more capable mic of another category.
 This is critical to keep in mind when choosing the best external mic for your smartphone!